learn-co-students/module-3-code-challenge-round-3-dc-web-091619-mod-3-code-challenge--1573656776/README.md

 By clicking one particular item in the master list, the application will show more information about that particular item.

-In the above example, you see list of courses and when you click on see detail you can see the students in that specific course.
-The master (list) view remains on the page, even when you are looking at the details for one item.
+In the above example, you see list of courses and when you click on a single course, it shows details for the students in that specific course.
+The master (list) view remains on the page, even when you are looking at the details for one course.

 ## Deliverables